Frequently Asked Questions

 • Instead of one activity being repeated over one week the activity would be broken into smaller skills, typically two or three.
 For example, receptive and then expressive skills.
 Each skill would be repeated for one week.
 Therefore, each activity board would take approximately 3 weeks not one.

 Yes.
 There are many students from Year 4 through to secondary school who still count to add and subtract.
-These students have missed building a robust understanding of the addition and subtraction curriculum from Years 1 to 3 covered by the Core Intervention Kit.
+These students have missed building a robust understanding of the addition and subtraction curriculum from Years 1 to 3 covered by the Core Kit.

 We designed the kit with these students in mind.
 Very few of the boards contain artistic images.
 We made sure that images that were included not childish.